 Sara joined the team after serving as Assistant Director of Brooklyn Heights Synagogue.
 After graduating cum laude and Phi Beta Kappa with a B.A. in Jewish Studies and psychology from Tulane University in New Orleans, Louisiana, Sara served as an AmeriCorps*VISTA at the International Rescue Committee’s New York Refugee Resettlement office to help newly arrived refugee youth acclimate to city life.
 Sara is a member of the Social Innovators Collective and a contributor to the Social Innovators Survival Guide.
 In addition to helping PresenTense nationally, Sara coordinates the New York Fellowship.

 Simi Hinden is the Director of Knowledge Management at PresenTense.
 She is currently studying for her MBA at Hebrew University, with a focus on strategy and entrepreneurship, and graduated from Columbia University with a BA in biology.
 She has also studied at the Weizmann Institute of Science and the Drisha Institute.
-Previously she was an Opinion and Analysis Editor for Seeking Alpha, and has been a longstanding volunteer with PresenTense.
+Previously she was an Opinion and Analysis Editor for Seeking Alpha.
 Originally from New Jersey, Simi lives in Jerusalem.